 In order to support documentary credit revision, we will submit the messages below:

-DocumentaryCreditApplicationAmendmentRequest
+DocumentaryCreditAmendmentRequest

-The DocumentaryCreditApplicationAmendmentRequest message is sent by the party requesting revision of the documentary credit (applicant) to the party that has issued the documentary credit (issuing bank).
-It is used to request the revision of documentary credit, and provides details on the content of the revision on the documentary credit that has been issued.
+The DocumentaryCreditAmendmentRequest message is sent by the party requesting amendment of the documentary credit (applicant) to the party that has issued the documentary credit (issuing bank).
+It is used to request the amendment of the documentary credit, and provides details on the content of the amendment on the documentary credit that has been issued.

-The message is also sent by the issuing bank to the advising bank to offer information on the documentary credit revision.
+The message is also sent by the issuing bank to the advising bank to offer information on the documentary credit amendment.

-DocumentaryCreditApplicationAmendmentNotification
+DocumentaryCreditAmendmentNotification

-The DocumentaryCreditApplicationAmendmentNotification message is sent by the issuing bank upon receiving the DocumentaryCreditApplicationAmendmentRequest message to the applicant to notify the documentary credit revision that has passed inspection by the issuing bank.
+The DocumentaryCreditAmendmentNotification message is sent by the issuing bank upon receiving the DocumentaryCreditAmendmentRequest message to the applicant to notify the documentary credit amendment that has passed inspection by the issuing bank.

-The message is also sent by the advising bank to the beneficiary to notify the proposed revision of the documentary credit that has been issued.
+The message is also sent by the advising bank to the beneficiary to notify the proposed amendment of the documentary credit that has been issued.

-DocumentaryCreditResponse (also used in Documentary Credit Issuance)
+DocumentaryCreditAcknowledgement (also used in Documentary Credit Issuance)

-The DocumentaryCreditResponse message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditApplicationAmendmentRequest message has been received by the advising bank.
+The DocumentaryCreditAcknowledgement message is sent by the advising bank to the issuing bank to notify that the DocumentaryCreditAmendmentRequest message has been received by the advising bank.

-DocumentaryCreditApplicationAmendmentConfirmation (B2B)
+DocumentaryCreditAmendmentConfirmation (B2B)

-The DocumentaryCreditApplicationAmendmentConfirmation (B2B) message is sent by the advising bank to the issuing bank to notify whether the beneficiary accepts revision regarding the documentary credit as proposed by the applicant.
+The DocumentaryCreditAmendmentAcceptance (B2B) message is sent by the advising bank to the issuing bank to notify whether the beneficiary accepts amendment regarding the documentary credit as proposed by the applicant.

-DocumentaryCreditApplicationAmendmentConfirmation (B2C)
+DocumentaryCreditAmendmentConfirmation (B2C)

-The DocumentaryCreditApplicationAmendmentConfirmation (B2C) message is sent by the beneficiary to the advising bank to notify whether the documentary credit revision is accepted or not.
+The DocumentaryCreditAmendmentConfirmation (B2C) message is sent by the beneficiary to the advising bank to notify whether the documentary credit revision is accepted or not.
 It is also sent by the issuing bank to the applicant to notify whether the beneficiary has accepted the revision or not.

 Documentary Credit Presentation